The Institute of Cancer Research (ICR) Modern slavery statement for the financial year 2024/25

 The main categories that we believe carry higher risks are office supplies, laboratory consumables and equipment, ICT equipment and some estates services, such as cleaning and security services.
 ICR continues to work on categorisation and identifying risk involved with its categories.
 Most of our contracts in these risk areas are sourced through the London Universities Purchasing Consortium (LUPC), and the consortium has focused resources on these areas.

-Most of our LUPC suppliers in these higher-risk categories have committed to the Base Code of the Ethical Trading Initiative (ETI), which ICR fully supports and is founded on the conventions of the International Labour Organisation (ILO) as well as being an internationally recognised code of labour practice, requiring that:
+For suppliers in higher-risk categories the LUPC asks suppliers to commit to the Base Code of the Ethical Trading Initiative (ETI), which ICR fully supports and is founded on the conventions of the International Labour Organisation (ILO) as well as being an internationally recognised code of labour practice, requiring that:

 • Employment is freely chosen;